Gautamshahi/SimpleText-Track-Task-3-Research-Area-Classification/README.md

 ---
 ## Leaderboard
 Ranking is based on exact matches between the field and discipline, and an entry matches the test data when both fields and disciplines match.
+The score shows the micro average of both levels (ranking of teams will be done later).

 | Team Name | Discipline Area |  |  | Field Area |  |  |